serengil/tensorflow-101/README.md

 # Support

-There are many ways to support a project - ⭐️ starring the GitHub repos is one.
+There are many ways to support a project - starring⭐️ the GitHub repos is one.

 # Licence